Introduction

 What Formulas Help Calculate the Horizontal Load-Bearing Capacity of a 2×4?

-To accurately determine how much weight a 2×4 can support horizontally, several formulas are commonly used.
-These calculations take into account the wood’s modulus of elasticity, moment of inertia, and the span length between supports.
+To determine how much weight a 2×4 can support, utilize key formulas that factor in the wood’s modulus of elasticity, moment of inertia, and span length.

 σ = (M * c) / I